• Products

 5. Select Edit attributes mapping to view the attribute type mappings.

-6. Every object imported into Assets will require at least one piece of information - the data source field that lets Assets know how to differentiate objects in the data.
+6. Every object imported into Assets will require at least one piece of information - the data source field that lets Assets know where to find objects in the data source.
+Learn more about the data source field.

 1. Select a Data source field.
-The data source field specifies the location of the data in the import configuration.
-Your object type attribute will be disabled until you supply a data locator for the name of the objects.
+The data source field specifies the location of the objects in the data file.
+Your attribute mapping will be disabled until you supply a data source field for each mapped attribute.

-2. Select a Destination attribute to map with the Data Locator.
+2. Select a Destination attribute to map to the data source field.

 3. Optionally, you can modify the default settings for this attribute mapping:

-1. IQL - enter an IQL statement here to create references from data.
+1. AQL - enter an AQL statement here to create references from data.

 2. Concatenator - enter an alternative concatenator here that applies only to this attribute mapping.